 Define: A definition is a verbal description of the meaning of some general term (e.g., we could define ‘human’ but probably not ‘Socrates’).
 This skill might involve nothing more than remembering some learned definition; but to arrive at a definition on your own requires a close understanding of the thing whose name is being defined.
 In general, when defining ‘X’, the definition needs to include all X’s, and exclude all non-X’s.

 Example: One definition of ‘capital punishment’ is “the legally authorized killing of someone as punishment for a crime.”

 Describe and Explain: In this present list of skills, ‘describe’ is most similar to ‘explain’; in some instances, they differ only in one’s intention.
-A description will list some of the properties or features of a thing (or process or event, etc.), but an explanation will relate the thing or event to a larger context, thereby making it “more understandable” to a third party.
+A description will list some of the properties or features of a thing (or process or event, etc.), but an explanation will relate the thing or event to a larger context that makes it “more understandable” to a third party.
 Offering a description might also do this (depending on which features are mentioned), but often a description simply will help a third party to recognize or identify the thing.

 One might offer a bald description of the facts, without bothering to explain what they mean.
 One might describe a single thing or event in isolation of its surroundings or any other context, but this isn’t possible with an explanation.
 To explain something is always to make reference to a larger context that helps ground its meaning; or else to relate two or more things together in a way that makes each more understandable than were they described in isolation.

 Finally, to describe something is to give a list of properties or qualities of a thing (or process or event, etc.), but to do this always with some purpose and sense of relevance in mind.
 For instance, a description of Abraham Lincoln normally won’t mention that he possessed a nose and two feet, or that he was a human being.
 Some properties are more important than others, which is determined by the context.